goldeneave/MultiGAP_Emotion_pred/README.md

 ## Network Description
 Used the category classification proposed by [Machajdik and Hanbury](https://doi.org/10.1145/1873951.1873965) and the model was trained on dataset proposed by [You et al.(2016)](http://arxiv.org/abs/1605.02677).

-The final categories is divided into 8, and contained amusement, anger, awe, contentment, disgust, excitement, fear, and sadness.
+The final categories is divided into 8 categories, and contained `amusement`, `anger`, `awe`, `contentment`, `disgust`, `excitement`, `fear`, and `sadness`.

 It is usually considered that amusement, awe, contentment and excitement are positive emotion, and the others are negative.

 The structure are shown below